How do you get a German Shepherd to stop biting while teething?

 1. Ease his pain

 Rubber chew toys like Nylabone work great, especially when you freeze them.
+You could also try freezing a damp washcloth for a soothing sensation on their gums.

 2. Give him alternatives to your hand